bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ```

 >**Note:** _if a `key` property is defined in the field definition, it will take
-precidence over the key used to define the field._
+precedence over the key used to define the field._

 ### Field definition reference
 The following field properties are recognized: